 Authentication

 Authentication is necessary to prove the validity of the requester, and that the request is genuine.
 The authenticated identity is subsequently used for other functions such as authorization and accounting.
+The authentication function is not only used by the provider agent to process requests, but by other components such as the Requester Agent to initiate requests.

 Authorization